 How to fix Blue screen error in windows 11

 Whenever your system crashes and shows blue screen error the first thing we recommend to remove all external devices and restart your PC that probably fixes the problem if driver compatibility between the external device is causing the issue.

 Update windows 11

 There are chances BSOD errors can be caused by issues with low-level software running in the Windows kernel.
 And it can be solved by installing the latest Windows updates that Microsoft regularly releases with various bug fixes and security improvements.

-- Right click on Windows 10 start menu and select settings,
+- Right-click on the windows 11 start menu and select settings,

-- Once done restart your PC to apply these update,
+- Once done restart your PC to apply these updates,

 - And most of the time installing the latest windows updates fix windows blue screen errors as well.

 As discussed before incorrectly installed or buggy drivers can lead to system crashes.
 If you’re randomly getting a Blue Screen of Death message, and you still have access to the desktop, then the problem could be caused by an old driver.
 And if the problem started after the recent Windows 11 upgrade then there are chances device drivers not compatible with the current windows 11 version and need to be updated.

 - Press Windows + R, type devmgmt.msc and click ok to open the device manager,

 - You’ll now see the list of all your hardware listed in Device Manager